OpenDreamKit/OpenDreamKit.github.io/about.md

 By definition this project will be mostly funding actions in Europe;
 however those actions will be carried out, as usual, in close collaborations with the worldwide community.

+### Working plan for the project

+We have set various milestones and tasks we need to reach, thus by writing/editing deliverables